taocpp/PEGTL/README.md

 ```

 PEGs are superficially similar to Context-Free Grammars (CFGs), however the more deterministic and procedural nature of PEGs gives rise to some very important differences.
-The included grammar analysis helps to find several typical errors in PEGs.
+The included grammar analysis helps to find several typical errors in PEGs including left recursion.
-For an in-depth description see [Wikipedia page on PEGs](http://en.wikipedia.org/wiki/Parsing_expression_grammar) or this [paper on PEGs](http://pdos.csail.mit.edu/~baford/packrat/popl04/peg-popl04.pdf) by Bryan Ford.
+For an in-depth description of PEGs see [Wikipedia page on PEGs](http://en.wikipedia.org/wiki/Parsing_expression_grammar) or [this paper on PEGs](http://pdos.csail.mit.edu/~baford/packrat/popl04/peg-popl04.pdf) by Bryan Ford.

 The PEGTL was initially developed in 2008 as an experiment in C++0x based on ideas from the YARD library by Christopher Diggins.
-Several years of real-world experience and smaller updates passed until 2014, when some of the more experimental PEGTL features were removed, and the remaining parts refactored and refined.
+Several years of real-world experience and smaller updates passed until 2014, when some of the more experimental PEGTL features were removed, the remaining parts refactored and refined, and some interesting additions made.

 For questions and suggestions please contact the authors at **pegtl (at) colin-hirsch.net**.